 If you have been arrested for a criminal offense, you have rights.
 Knowing these rights before getting into any type of legal trouble can have a significantly-positive impact on the outcome.
 While it is good to know if your rights are being violated, it is decidedly not good to criminalize yourself by acting belligerent or talking too much before you speak with an attorney.

 Of course the primary goal here is to not commit a crime and thus avoid getting arrested.
-But life doesn’t always go as planned; sometimes people get arrested on suspicion of a crime they didn’t commit, and sometimes they make mistakes and actually do commit criminal offenses.
+But life does not always go as planned; sometimes people get arrested on suspicion of a crime they did not commit, and sometimes they make mistakes and actually do commit criminal offenses.
 We are not here to judge.
 Knowing your legal rights during an arrest can help you mitigate any impending damage.
 Contact an Orange County defense attorney if you have been arrested for any type of crime.

 At The Law Offices of Bryan R. Kazarian, our highly-skilled, experienced legal team has successfully defended countless individuals against criminal charges.
 Getting arrested is a stressful experience and emotions can run high.
 As such, it is not uncommon for people to act out of character during an arrest, especially if they feel they are being wrongly accused.
 However, as criminal defense attorneys, we can tell you this with 100 percent certainty—it is much, much easier to defend against criminal charges if the defendant acted respectfully and wisely during arrest.
 Read on for more information about what to do, and what not to do, if you get arrested for any type of crime.